-7. Program and Erase Commands
+8. Program and Erase Commands

-7.1.
-Byte/Page Program
+8.1 Byte/Page Program

-The Byte/Page Program command allows anywhere from a single byte of data to 256-bytes of data to be programmed into previously erased memory locations.
-An erased memory location is one that has all eight bits set to the logical "1" state (a byte value of FFh).
-Before a Byte/Page Program command can be started, the Write Enable command must have been previously issued to the device (see "Write Enable" on page 21) to set the Write Enable Latch (WEL) bit of the Status Register to a logical "1" state.
+The Byte/Page Program command allows anywhere from a single byte of data to 256 bytes of data to be programmed into previously erased memory locations.
+An erased memory location is one that has all eight bits set to the logical 1 state (a byte value of FFh).
+Before a Byte/Page Program command can be started, the Write Enable command must have been previously issued to the device (see "Write Enable" on page 19) to set the Write Enable Latch (WEL) bit of the Status Register to a logical 1 state.

-To perform a Byte/Page Program command, an opcode of 02h must be clocked into the device followed by the three address bytes denoting the first byte location of the memory array to begin programming at.
-After the address bytes have been clocked in, data can then be clocked into the device and will be stored in an internal buffer.
+To perform a Byte/Page Program command, a 02h opcode must be clocked into the device, followed by the three address bytes denoting the first location of the memory array to begin programming at.
+After the address bytes have been clocked in, data can then be clocked into the device and be stored in an internal buffer.